Epsom riot: Aftermath 18 June – December 1919

-Colonel Frederick Guest of the Royal Canadian Army Medical Corps, the officer commanding Woodcote Hospital, informed the soldiers of the Green's death on the morning of 18 June.
+Colonel Frederick Guest of the Royal Canadian Army Medical Corps (CAMC), the officer commanding Woodcote Park Convalescent Hospital, informed the soldiers of Green's death on the morning of 18 June.
 He did not put Epsom out of bounds to the troops, but instead requested that they refrain from visiting the town.
 He felt unable to give the order to ban visits as he thought he did not have sufficient control over the men for the order to be obeyed.
 He warned his men that the police would need to investigate the matter and that they would want to interview those who took part.
 When the police contacted Guest, he asked them to delay the interviews until 400 men could be sent down from Ripon Army Camp in North Yorkshire, as he was concerned that police intervention in the camp could cause further trouble.
-Later in the day Canadian military headquarters placed the town off limits to all personnel.
+Later in the day Canadian military headquarters placed the town off-limits to all personnel.

 Although an armed force was soon present at the hospital, the Canadians were unwilling to help the police enquiries.
-Ross and Parson could only identify a limited number of participants, stating afterwards that it had been too dark and there had been too much confusion; the bugler was one of those identified.
+Ross and Parson could identify few participants, stating afterwards that it had been too dark and there had been too much confusion; the bugler was one of those identified.
 With no other forms of identification, detectives questioned all men who had head injuries from the night; those who could prove their injuries were from unrelated causes, or that they were not present, were released uncharged.
 Those who could not account for their head wounds were arrested.
-On 20 June eight Canadian soldiers were charged with rioting and manslaughter at Bow Street Magistrates' Court: Private James Connors, 19, 13th Canadian Highlanders; Private Robert Alexander McAllan, 45, C.A.M.C.; Private Allan McMaster, 30, 3rd Canadians; Private Alphonse Masse, 27, C.A.M.C.; Private Gervase Porier, 24 C.A.M.C.; Gunner Herbert Tait, 29, 11th Canadian Division; Private Frank Harold Wilkie, 21, 102nd Battalion Canadians and Private David Yerex, 32, Canadian Forestry Corps.
+On 20 June eight Canadian soldiers were charged with rioting and manslaughter at Bow Street Magistrates' Court: Private James Connors, 19, 13th Canadian Highlanders; Private Robert Alexander McAllan, 45, CAMC; Private Allan McMaster, 30, 3rd Canadians; Private Alphonse Masse, 27, CAMC; Private Gervase Porier, 24 CAMC; Gunner Herbert Tait, 29, 11th Canadian Division; Private Frank Harold Wilkie, 21, 102nd Battalion Canadians and Private David Yerex, 32, Canadian Forestry Corps.
 A coroner's inquest opened on 19 June; it concluded on 30 July with the verdict that Green was a victim of manslaughter.
-The inquest determined that Connors, McAllan, McMaster, Masse, Wilkie and Yerex should face trial, as should Todd the bugler.
+The inquest determined that Connors, McAllan, McMaster, Masse, Wilkie and Yerex should face trial, as should Robert Todd, the bugler.